congatudo/congatudo-add-on/README.md

 - A Windows computer (anything from the last 15 years is good enough.)
 - Have already installed and running a MQTT server resource. (preferably Mosquitto broker addon) This add-on is automatically configured if you have a MQTT service in Home Assistant.
-- A little basic knowlege of Linux systems will help.
+- A little knowlege of Linux systems will help.
 ##
 ## **2. How it Works**
 - The add-on adds a file named `valetudo.json` in the `/config` directory of your HA installation.